Kim Janey: Personal life

-Janey lives in the Roxbury neighborhood of Boston.
+Janey lives in the Roxbury neighborhood of Boston, where she also grew up.

-Janey gave birth at age 16 to a daughter, Kimesha, who now works in financial literacy and realty.
-Kimesha is mother to Janey's three grandchildren.
+Janey gave birth at age sixteen to a daughter, Kimesha.
+Janey has three grandchildren.

 Awards

 In 2015, Janey received the Boston NAACP Difference Maker Award.
 In January 2020, she received the Hubie Jones Award from the Boston Children's Chorus.
+She received an honorary doctorate in fine arts from the Massachusetts College of Art and Design (MassArts) at their 2022 graduation ceremony, at which she was the commencement speaker.
+In 2023, she and her mayoral successor Michelle Wu were given the Boston Arts Academy Foundation's "Champion Award".